Ganga-Jamuni tehzeeb: Festivals

 Nawabs of Awadh were fore-runners of this culture.
 The region of Awadh in the state of Uttar Pradesh is usually considered to be the center of this culture.
 Allahabad, Lucknow, Kanpur, Faizabad-Ayodhya, and Varanasi (Benares) are a few of the many centers of this culture.
 In Lucknow, one prominent example of this culture is that not only Shias but also Sunni Muslims and Hindus participate, both historically and today, in the mourning and religious customs during the Islamic month of Muharram.
-The Hindu festival of Basant and Persian tradition of Nowruz were also patronized by the Shia rulers of Awadh.
+The Hindu festival of Basant and Persian tradition of Nowruz were also patronised by the Shia rulers of Awadh.

 Hyderabad, the capital city of Telangana in south-central part of the India, is also a big example of communal harmony where the local Telugu Hindus and Hyderabadi Muslims live with peace and brotherhood, where Hindu temples serve the dry dates fruits to mosques for Iftar Muslim festival.

 Language and literature

 With the Turko-Afghan conquests over the Indo-Gangetic plains in medieval India, Delhi and its surrounding plains along the river Yamuna became the political and cultural capital of these Persianate dynasties.
 Delhi came to prominence because of its strategic location, the west of which was the fertile but open Indus plains and east of which began the populous Gangetic plains.
 The local language of Delhi arose into Hindavi or Hindustani, the eventual sociolect of the descendants of the conquerors, the nobility, the courtiers, and hence the cultured.
 The official language of these empires was Classical Persian and the usual mother tongue of these upper echelons was an Indian language albeit with heavy Persian influence, hence Hindavi or Hindi was the word used which still implies Indian in Persian.
-The Turkic word Urdu was instead derisively connotated as the speech of the camps and troops.
-As the empire enlarged, Persianised Khariboli, popularly known as Hindavi and Hindustani, became the basis for the lingua franca different Indo-Aryan speakers on the plains and beyond used to communicate.
-Among the many Hindustani varieties that arose, Deccani being the major one, a form of Khariboli that migrated from the banks of Delhi and mixed with Marathi, Telugu and Kannada in the Deccan.
-It was only during the British Raj in India that Persianised Hindi or Hindustani came to be specifically called Urdu as was later standardized.
+As the empire enlarged, persianised Old Hindi, popularly known as Hindavi and Hindustani, became the basis for the lingua franca different Indo-Aryan speakers on the plains and beyond used to communicate.
+Among the many Hindustani varieties that arose, Deccani being the major one, a form of Old Hindi that migrated from the banks of Delhi and mixed with Marathi, Telugu and Kannada in the Deccan.